Junior Eurovision Song Contest 2011: Returning artists

-Even though rules of Junior Eurovision do not allow participation of returning artists - EBU issued special permission for Russian entry 2011 performed by participant of Junior Eurovision Song Contest 2009 Ekaterina Ryabova, which is first similar case in history of the contest.
-According to Sietse Bakker, EBU coordinator - EBU may also drop this rule completely, starting from 2012.
-Notably, Ekaterina had also already applied to national preselection in 2010 as well, but was disqualified following the existing rule.
+Even though the rules of Junior Eurovision at the time did not allow participation of returning artists, the EBU issued special permission for Ekaterina Ryabova, Russian participant in 2009, to compete again in 2011.
+According to Sietse Bakker, tthe contest's then-executive supervisor, the EBU would drop the rule from 2012 onward.
+Notably, Ryabova had also attempted to compete again the previous year, in 2010, but was disqualified following the then-existing rule.

 Format

 Presenters

 On 15 November 2011, it was revealed that Gohar Gasparyan and Avet Barseghyan would be the hosts of the show.

 Logo and graphic design

 In May 2011, ARMTV announced a competition for children to design the official logo of the contest, which was due to be presented on 1 June.
-However, in the end the logo was designed by a professional teams from ARMTV, the EBU and Studio of Anton Baranov from Belarus, who also designed logo of Junior Eurovision Song Contest 2010 and was presented on 15 July 2011.
-The logo depicts equalizer bars in the shape of a mountain, hinting a toy version of the famous Mount Ararat.
+However, in the end the logo was designed by professional teams from ARMTV, the EBU and Anton Baranov Studio from Belarus, who had also designed the logo of the previous year's contest.
+The logo was presented on 15 July 2011.
+It depicts equalizer bars in the shape of a mountain, hinting at a toy version of the famous Mount Ararat.

-The graphics were made by Guðmundur Þór Kárason, from Iceland, who previously worked on the Icelandic children's show LazyTown and was a photographer for the Eurovision Song Contest 2010.
+The graphics were made by Guðmundur Þór Kárason, from Iceland, who had previously worked on the Icelandic children's show LazyTown and was a photographer for the Eurovision Song Contest 2010.
 The postcards were produced and directed by him alongside Arthur Vardanyan.

 The logo is vibrant, young and playful.
 The slogan "Reach For The Top" really reflects the ambition of the contestants, and hopefully inspires a young generation of Armenians to do the same.